 About the Author

 Dr. John J. Danchik is the seventh inductee to the American Chiropractic Association Sports Hall of Fame.
 He was the chairperson of the United States Olympic Committee’s Sports Medicine Physician Selection Program.
 He lectures extensively in the United States and abroad on current trends in sports chiropractic and rehabilitation.
 Dr. Danchik has served as an associate editor to the Journal of the Neuromusculoskeletal System and the Journal of Chiropractic Sports Injuries and Rehabilitation.
 He is in private practice in Massachusetts.

-Interested in Foot Levelers Orthotics, Shoethotics®, Pillows, or custom orthotic flips-flops?
-Fill out this form to receive a list of qualified Healthcare Professionals in your area who are dedicated to providing you the best service and care.
+Complete this form to receive the Foot Levelers Digital Catalog showing all our products, such as Orthotics, Shoethotics®, Pillows, and custom orthotic flips-flops.
+You'll also receive a list of qualified Healthcare Professionals in your area who are dedicated to providing the best service and care.

 Healthcare Professionals, offer custom orthotics at your practice.

 His job took a toll on his body.
 Pain limited his ability to focus.
 Until he found, in his words, the ‘Holy Cow’ moment.